smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/08 - Cross Join.md

         (CASE WHEN a.Fruit < b.Fruit THEN b.Fruit ELSE a.Fruit END) AS Fruit
 FROM    ##TableA a CROSS JOIN
         ##TableB b
-WHERE   a.Fruit <> b.Fruit OR a.Fruit IS NULL OR b.Fruit IS NULL;
+WHERE   a.Fruit <> b.Fruit OR a.Fruit IS NULL OR b.Fruit IS NULL
+ORDER BY 1, 2;
 ```

 |  Fruit  |  Fruit  |